 That let her do launch scripts on upper level control panels which then activated other scripts to carry out fairly complex tasks.
 Because of the sandbox Emkir had created for her, Aali was able to create variable-based scripts that carried out different sets of instructions based on the variable she attached to it.
 And, after testing, she'd be able to add those to her engineering command panel.
 Still, her skills in computer programming were so basic that she relied a lot on Emkir's help to get her programs where she wanted them to be.
 And Rol, Aiden, Terin and Zimzod were only starting to "see" controls in their mind as they still dealt with complex networking.

-One of the real benefits of her increasing skill was her ability to contact and interact with the androids.
-That meant she could almost always concentrate from anywhere aboard the ship and establish a telepresence in the ship's engineering space.
+One of the real benefits of Aali's increasing skill was her ability to contact and interact with the androids.
+That meant she could almost always concentrate, from anywhere aboard the ship, and establish a telepresence in the ship's engineering space.
+Or from anywhere else, she could order one or more androids to move within the ship's engineering space.
 Or, anywhere else she could order an android to move within the ship.
-Anyone watching her when she did so would easily see the glazed look come over her face when she did.
-And, the paranoid might even accuse her of having accessed psionic powers...
-She'd have to be careful about that. ship's engineering space.
-Or, anywhere else she could order an android to move within the ship.
 Especially in any lower tech systems.
+Anyone watching her when she did would easily see a glazed look come over her face as she thought.
+The paranoid might even accuse her of having accessed psionic powers...
+Aali knew she'd have to be careful about that.

 A few days into the jump, Aiden and Terin came to Aali with an issue.
 They'd been studying the manuals and documentation that came with the sensor drone and kept coming on boiler plate warnings that this device and documentation were restricted to certain classes of Imperial Naval vessels.
 Large Imperial Naval vessels, and Only Imperial Naval vessels.
 Aali suggested they bring Mikah and Zimzod into the conversation.
 When Zimzod asked if the scouts hadn't included some kind of permit for the drone when they sold it, the others looked at him in surprise.